amdshehab/cv/README.md

 A clever full stack JavaScript developer with a solid academic background in engineering, offering a strong foundation in software engineering and programming principles.

 Adept at performing full software development life cycle activities.
 Highly competent in writing concise, well tested and easily maintainable code.
 Able to soak up new concepts and ideas fleetly by utilising a refined learning practice.
-Currently looking for a software engineering position with an ambitious company that can offer development training, project based learning and space for growth.
+Currently looking for a software engineering position with an ambitious company that can offer a challenging enviroment, development and  progression.

 ## <a name="makers_projects">Makers Academy Projects</a>